I’m sharing here seven steps that I’ve learned over the years on how to become a financially-savvy dad.

 In fact, I even borrowed cash from my credit card provider even if I knew that

-I couldn’t pay it in installment.
-As such, I was forced to revolve my payment,
+I couldn’t pay it in installments.
+As such, I was forced to revolve my

-I hadn’t thought of that loan very well.
-Anyway, I thought I didn’t have a
+because I hadn’t thought of that loan very well.
+Anyway, I thought I didn’t

 could’ve saved that money later on.